pyxeda/MiddleSchoolCurriculum/Chapter3/Image/README.md

+What it does :

-This Python program reads an image in the provided file location, and then displays it.
+    1. Reads an image in the provided file location, and then displays it.

-For the task program uses OpenCV.
-The user should install OpenCV in the local machine before execute the program.
+Dependancies :

+Dependancies are needed for the image processing, and to get the path of the working directory

+    1. OpenCV(cv2) module is needed to be installed in the local machine, for the image processing.

+    2. os module is a part of the standard library.
+No need to install it.

+Things to check before running :

-To display the image appropriately, user should provide the right file location of the image.
+    1. Check whether you have given the correct file name of the image.